What's new for Office 2013 developers

 By using standard technologies, Access 2013 significantly expands the number of developer tools that can be used to customize Access applications.
 By using SQL Server as its data store, Access 2013 significantly improves the manageability and scalability of Access applications.
 Compatibility with Office 365 and SQL Azure significantly expand the reach of Access applications.

-For more information about features in Access 2013, see What's new for Access 2013 developers.
+For more information about features in Access 2013, see New in Access for developers.

 You can upload apps to the public Office Store, to a private app catalog on SharePoint, to a file share, or to an Exchange server: